Refreshing MIH’s Website

 We suppose this brings us back to the indefinable quality of what makes a good property manager as in the person rather than the company.

-We believe that all our team are likeable and for sure they all have a good sense of humour however they don’t always sound or look like a property manager!
-The diversity of our team, and having been a team of all women originally means that the down side is the office can be a bit loud at times and we often have to take phone calls outside the main office which isn’t great if you choose to go outside in the rain although less troublesome in the summer months.
+We believe that all our team is likable and for sure they all have a good sense of humour however they don’t always sound or look like a property manager!
+The diversity of our team, and has been a team of all women originally means that the downside is the office can be a bit loud at times and we often have to take phone calls outside the main office which isn’t great if you choose to go outside in the rain although less troublesome in the summer months.